 These new career possibilities are unlikely to mollify farm groups unhappy about the loss of jobs.
 (In Iowa, local officials also are worried about the removal from county tax rolls of so large a chunk of property.)
 But they do conjure up the wonderful image of Farmer John showing up at the coffee shop where his buddies, suppressing grins, ask him about his coneflower yield.

 The feds' "willing seller" policy is a concession to locals quick to anger over eminent domain takings by federal agencies.This preserves the government's reputation as a good neighbor but it complicates planning.
 Active farming within such a refuge means the possibility of conflicts over pesticide use and weeds.
-Concedes one of the planners of Walnut Creek, "It's going to be weedy and there'll be some invasives.
-With 8600 acres you're not going to be able to manicure it."
+Concedes one of the planners of Walnut Creek, "It's going to be weedy.
+With 8,600 acres you're not going to be able to manicure it."